RSKriegs/justjoinit_ETL/README.md

 - Rewriting the script to be run within Docker's image, with adding tools such as Airflow, or Spark.

 That would be cool, although I think that this is the overkill for the data of that size :)

+- Optimization of pipeline.

+My current solution iterates through Pandas dataframe which is an anti-pattern.
+However, the runtime was tolerable and I desired better control over my code as I needed to apply nested logic for each selected row.
+Retrospectively, I would improve it, but I haven't got time for it as for now.
+I would try to apply either raw Python data structures if possible rather than Pandas dataframe or apply vertical transformations on given columns.